zsparal/api-documentation/source/guides/mollie-js/reference.rst

 element.mount(targetElement)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Mounts an element to the DOM.
-This means you need to setup your dom accordingly HTML standards.
+Adds the element to the DOM, meaning it will become visible for the user from this point onwards.

 .. code-block:: HTML
    :linenos: